-Previous Key Recommended Actions Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH1: Optimise quality of care Work to accelerate coverage of ARTs in the total population and in children under 14 years of age Q1 2017 Angola updated the national HIV prevention, care and treatment guidelines to align with normative guidance from WHO and UNAIDS.
+Objective Action Item Suggested Progress Comments - key Objective Action item completion timeframe Trogicas activities/accomplishments since last quarterly report RMNCAH 1 : Optimise quality of care Work to accelerate coverage of ARTs in the total population and in children under 14 years of age Q1 2017 Angola updated the national HIV prevention, care and treatment guidelines to align with normative guidance from WHO and UNAIDS.
 Strategic priorities include focusing HIV testing services on key and vulnerable populations, redefining, enhancing and expanding the package of HIV prevention, care and treatment services for key and vulnerable populations, implementation of the test and treat strategy and improving HIV diagnosis among children.
-There has been a 3% increase in coverage in children in the last year.
-Investigate and address the reasons for the lack of data on vitamin A coverage A bottleneck analysis to identify key constraints impairing optimum coverage of Vitamin A supplementation was planned in 2019.
+There has been a 3% increase in coverage in children in the last year address the reasons for the lack of data on vitamin A coverage constraints impairing optimum coverage of Vitamin A supplementation was planned in 2019.
 Unfortunately, a polio outbreak in 2019 overwhelmed the EPI programme capacity to respond and routine activities were put on hold.
 2020 plans have been similarly disrupted by the COVID-19 pandemic.
-Vitamin A supplementation was delivered as part of the integrated nationwide polio, measles, rubella and vitamin A vaccination campaign conducted in September 2020 by Ministry of Health Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stockouts of essential RMNCAH commodities Q4 2020 Angola has adapted RMNCAH programming during the COVID-19 pandemic.
-This includes innovative approaches to deliver services, including online remote trainings, mobile payments and virtual meetings with partners.
-The country has fast tracked procurements, working with partners including UNICEF to avoid stockouts, including EPI vaccines and immunization supplies, essential medicines and medical equipment.
-An integrated nationwide polio, measles, rubella and vitamin A vaccination campaign was conducted in September 2020 by Ministry of Health
+Plans to undertake the bottleneck analysis are being assessed, including considering the feasibility to conduct the data collection and bottleneck analysis workshop, pending the lifting of Covid-19 imposed social distancing and travel restrictions Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+Address any stockouts of essential RMNCAH commodities Q4 2020 Deliverable not yet due